SlopeCraft/SlopeCraftDocs/docs/SlopeCraft-tutorial.en.md

         **1.** When you move the files, a "Replace or Skip Files" window **should** appear.
 Click "Replace the files in the destination" to replace the files.

         **2.** Open the game, and these `n` maps should have been successfully replaced with map drawings.

-	[^mcdir]: Game saves and configurations are not necessarily stored directly in the .minecraft folder, and the specific path depends on the version isolation.
-Taking the `saves` folder location as an example: if version isolation is disabled, the saves directory is in `.minecraft/saves`, otherwise, it is in `.minecraft/versions/<your_game_version>/saves`.

 ## 🛠 Advanced functions